How to Use OAuth Authorization

 3. Connection Successful

-After clicking authorize, the page will redirect back to the third-party application.
-The app now has permission to access your specified resources, and you can operate CNB resources (such as pulling code, viewing tasks, etc.) directly within it without logging in again.
+The page will redirect back to the third-party app.
+The app now has permission to access your specified resources, and you can operate CNB resources (such as pulling code, viewing tasks) directly without logging in again.

 FAQ